Skip to content

 40:00-50:00: Recovery confirmation

-• Confirm error rate and latency return to acceptable range.
+• Confirm error rate and latency return to an acceptable range.

 • Verify key user journeys, not only health endpoints.